Reduce import duties with EUR.1 and EUR-MED

 For artificial flowers (HS code 6702 10 00 00), the EU-Serbia Trade Agreement requires: 'Manufacture from materials of any heading, except materials of the same heading as the product'.
 This refers to a change in heading.
 It does not matter where the raw materials and parts come from, as long as they fall under a heading other than 6702.

 Within the EU, a 'more than inadequate processing' must take place.
 This means that there is a production process within the EU.
-Mere assembling, for example, is insufficient and is not seen as a production process.
+Just assembling something, for example, is insufficient and is not seen as a production process.

 The import duty on these artificial flowers in Serbia is 20%.
 With a proof of preferential origin this is 0%.